marjanana/sharing_world/_pages/home-page.md

 &nbsp;

-<span style="font-size: 11px;">*Lyrics 4 Literacy is a TrademarkTM and Service Mark℠ of Sharing World Entertainment, LLC</span>
+<span style="font-size: 11px;">*Lyrics 4 Literacy is a Trademark™ and Service Mark℠ of Sharing World Entertainment, LLC</span>